What is Joint Hypermobility Syndrome?

 Over time, joint hypermobility accompanied by instability is associated with joint pain, stiffness, arthritis, or degenerative conditions that impact the joints.

 Getting a Diagnosis for Joint Hypermobility

 If you believe you or your child have joint hypermobility syndrome, it’s important that you are seen by a skilled orthopedic hand surgeon.
-Drs.
-Mark and Jason Pruzansky have vast experience treating patients with many hand conditions and injuries, including hypermobile joints.
+Dr. Mark Pruzansky and Dr. Jason Pruzansky have vast experience treating patients with many hand conditions and injuries, including hypermobile joints.

-To diagnose joint hypermobility syndrome, your skilled orthopedic hand specialist may evaluate whether or not you can place your palms on flat on the ground while keeping your legs straight, if your elbows and knees can bend backwards, if your thumb can touch your forearm, or if your finger can bend beyond 90 degrees backwards.
+To diagnose joint hypermobility syndrome, your skilled orthopedic hand specialist may evaluate whether or not you can place your palms on flat on the ground while keeping your legs straight, if your elbows and knees can bend backward, if your thumb can touch your forearm, or if your finger can bend beyond 90 degrees backward.

 If You Believe You Have Joint Hypermobility Syndrome, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-Hypermobile joints should be evaluated to try and prevent injury and degeneration from occuring.
+Hypermobile joints should be evaluated to try and reduce the risk of injury and degeneration from occurring.
 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand, wrist, or elbow.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand, wrist, or elbow.